erubinof/GEOG418-Final-Project/README.md

 From 2010-2020 in British Columbia, forest pests impacted 6,793,100 hectares a year on average (National Forestry Database).
 That is equal to about 11% of all forest land in BC!
 In the context of climate change, trees are a key factor in balancing the carbon in our atmosphere through carbon sequestration.
 As they grow, they absorb CO2, a greenhouse gas that is stored in the biomass of the tree, and only release it when the tree burns or decays.
 Insect damage directly leads to the decay of trees, and indirectly to increased CO2 in the atmosphere and therefore climate change (Forest Carbon, 2013).
 Exploring how temperature can impact these pests is important as we look to slow carbon emissions and manage our climate.
 Recent studies have shown that severe cold events can reduce the size of forest pest outbreaks, limiting their ability to cause tree decay (MacQuarrie et al., 2024).
 They also explain that the intensity of winter weather conditions can limit both the range and impact of those pests, preventing them from distributing and impacting more forests(MacQuarrie et al., 2024).
 In a study focused on BC's forest pests, researchers explain that increased winter temperatures is a climate change prediction with a high degree of confidence (Woods, 2011).
 The concern these researchers show is due to the Mountain Pine Beetles' (MPB) vulnerability to cold winter temperatures, so with the projected increases, the MPB epidemic that is occuring could get worse (Woods, 2011).
 This not only shows that there is a strong connection between forest pests and winter temperature, but also that a dangerous feedback loop could emerge from more tree decay causing increased CO2 in the atmosphere and therefore higher winter temperatures and more pest disturbance.

 This tutorial aims to show how analysis can be done using R to analyse if winter temperatures explain higher incidences of forest pest disturbance in the following summer in British Columbia.
 At the end, we will be able to answer these three questions:
-- What is the spatial distribution pattern of forest pest distrurbances in BC
+- What is the spatial distribution pattern of forest pest distrurbances in BC?
+- What is the best method of interpolating average winter temperature data across BC?
 -	Do lower winter temperatures lead to lower incidences of forest pest infestation events in the following summer?
--	How will humans be impacted by these findings?

 ## Setting Up the Workspace
 For this tutorial, we will be using R to conduct our analysis.
 While the base installation of R provides many useful functions, more specialized calculations and visualizations often require additional packages and libraries.
 These packages can be installed and loaded through RStudio, expanding the functionality of R and enabling more complex workflows.